nilpunch/massive-ecs/README.md

 - Supports components of any type.
 - No allocations and minimal memory consumption.
 - No deferred command execution — all changes take effect immediately.
-- Generic API for in-place filtering, with a non-generic version to improve IL2CPP build time and size.
+- `Clone()` and `CopyTo(other)` methods for creating snapshots.
+  Ideal for implementing replays, undo/redo, or rollbacks.
-- Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for safe and flexible iteration over entities and components.
+- Lightweight [views](https://github.com/nilpunch/massive-ecs/wiki/Entity-Component-System#views) for adaptive iteration over entities and components.
-- Fully stable storage on demand:
+- Fully stable storage (no reference invalidation) on demand:
   - Use the `IStable` marker interface for components.
   - Or enable full stability for the entire world.
 - IL2CPP friendly, tested with high stripping level on PC, Android, and WebGL.